• Skip to primary navigation

 A lamb cake mold has its head wrapped in aluminum foil to prevent burning.

 • When you feel ready, remove the cake from the oven (if there’s been a little cake batter overflow, don’t mind it, that’ll come off no problem).
-Cool cake in mold on a wire rack for about one hour, or until just barely warm to the touch.
+Cool cake in mold on a wire rack for 10 - 15 minutes, or until warm to the touch.

 • Remove foil helmet and butcher’s twine.
 Starting from the bottom of the mold, gently press the front end of the mold into the cake (and away from the outer, back half, of the mold, to release the cake at the seam).
 Continue all the way around the mold to begin releasing the cake.
 At this point, you should feel the cake loosen and become free from the back half of the mold.
 Remove the back half of your mold.
 Flip cake over on the cooling rack and gently pry the front of the mold from the cake.
 Behold the beauty you have created.